Downtown's Death Leaps

 Published: Tuesday, August 11, 2009, at 10:23AM

-The Downtown News this week writes about the six suicide jumps that have taken place thus far in 2009, asking whether there might be an underlying cause for the seemingly high number of cases.
+The Downtown News this week that have taken place thus far in 2009, asking whether there might be an underlying cause for the seemingly high number of cases.

 Jumpers, though, are nothing new to Downtown.
 The archives of the L.A.
 Times are littered with stories about the cases, which the paper often referred to as "death leaps."